Prince Bernhard of Lippe-Biesterfeld: Early life

-Bernhard studied law at the University of Lausanne, Switzerland, and in Berlin.
-In the latter city, he also acquired a taste for fast cars, horse riding, and big-game hunting safaris.
+Back in Berlin at the Friedrich-Wilhelms-Universität in October 1931 after a serious illness, he could also indulge in his taste for fast cars, horse riding, and big-game hunting safaris.
 He was nearly killed in a boating accident and in an aeroplane crash.
-He suffered a broken neck and crushed ribs in a 160 km/h (100 mph) car crash in 1938.
+(He later suffered a broken neck and crushed ribs in a 160 km/h (100 mph) car crash after his marriage to princess Juliana in 1938).
+Bernhard was an active member of the Motor-SA and of the Deutsche Studentenschaft, where he inscribed himself on 27 April 1933.

+While at university in Berlin for the year 1933, Bernhard joined the Nazi Party, exactly dated on his membership card as 1 May 1933.
+He also enrolled in the Sturmabteilung (SA), stating to his biographer Sefton Delmer that such a membership was necessary to register for exams – but Van der Zijl points out, that there were no official exams at this university until 1935.

-While at university, Bernhard joined the Nazi Party.
-He also enrolled in the Sturmabteilung (SA), which he left in December 1934 when he graduated and went to work for IG Farben.
-The Prince later denied that he had belonged to SA, to the Reiter-SS (SS Cavalry Corps), and to the NSKK, but these are well-documented memberships.
-While he was not a fierce champion of democracy, the Prince was never known to hold any radical political views or express any racist sentiments, although he admitted that he briefly had sympathised with Adolf Hitler's regime.
+Bernhard left Berlin in December 1934 when he graduated and went to work for IG Farben.
+The Prince later denied that he had belonged to SA, to the Reiter-SS (SS Cavalry Corps), and to the paramilitary National-sozialistisches Kraftfahrerkorps (NSKK), but these are well-documented memberships.
+According to journalist Philip Dröge, Bernhard was also a member of Nazi youth movement Sturm.
+While he was not a fierce champion of democracy, the Prince was never known to hold any radical political views or express any racist sentiments, although he admitted that he briefly had sympathised with Adolf Hitler's regime.van der Zijl clearly demonstrates, that Bernhard again and again fabulates on his memberships and other activities, to enhance his postwar stance that he never willingly would have joined any Nazi-organization.
+In October 2023, Bernhard's original NSDAP membership card was discovered in his old residence in Germany.

-The Prince eventually went to work for the German chemical giant IG Farben in the early 1930s, then the world's fourth-largest company.
+The Prince eventually went to work for the German chemical giant IG Farben in the early-to-mid 1930s, then the world's fourth-largest company.
+In 1932, it had already sponsored Hitler's election campaigns.
 (It survives today as BASF, AGFA, and Bayer).
-He joined the statistics department of IG Farben's Berlin N.W.
-7 department, the main Nazi overseas espionage centre (known as VOWI) that evolved into the economic intelligence arm of the Wehrmacht.
-He lodged with Count Paul von Kotzebue (1884-1966), an exiled Russian nobleman of German descent, and his wife Allene Tew, who was born in the United States.
-After training, Bernhard became secretary in 1935 to the board of directors at the Paris office.
+He joined the statistics department of IG Farben's N.W.7 wing, the company's main information gathering and management centre headquartered in Berlin and with offices worlwide (known as VOWI) that evolved into the economic intelligence arm of the Wehrmacht.
+He was lodged with Count Paul von Kotzebue (1884–1966), an exiled Russian nobleman of German descent, and his wife Allene Tew, who was born in the United States.
+After training, Bernhard became a secretary in 1935 to the board of directors at IG Farben's Paris office.